Hukumister/LazyCardStack/readme.md

 }
 ```

-## How to detect that a card has been swiped away
+## How to detect that a card has been swiped away?

 LazyCardStack has a callback that will be called after swiping the card: